https-alisha/snake-game/README.md

 4. **Game Controls**:
-- Use the arrow keys (up, down, left, right) to control the direction of the snake.
+- Use the arrow keys (W, A, S, D) to control the direction of the snake.
 - Avoid hitting the walls or the snake's own body.
 - Eat the food (green square) to grow the snake and earn points.